From 'Fresh Plowder' To 'Snowbegone Kenobi': A Guide To The Names Of Snowplows In Colorado

 (CBS4) – Snowplows in the high country have had a bit of workout but many are still resting, waiting for the first flakes to fall the snowless days for Colorado’s Front Range stretch on and on.

-But when many of those plows finally do leap into action, dozens will have names after the state a couple of counties and a mountain town held contests to name the heavy equipment.READ MORE: Table Mesa King Soopers Store In Boulder To Reopen In Late January
+But when many of those plows finally do leap into action, dozens will have names after the state, a couple of counties and a mountain town held contests to name the heavy equipment.READ MORE: Animals Are Using The Wildlife Underpass Installed In Conjunction With The I-25 South Gap Project

 Here’s a look at the names that made the cut in various departments.